OpenDataology/website/content/en/docs/distributions/gke/deploy/upgrade.md

 It is strongly recommended to use source control to keep a copy of your working repository for recording changes at each step.

-Due to the refactoring of `kubeflow/manifests` repository, the way we depend on `kubeflow/gcp-blueprints` has changed drastically.
-This section suits for upgrading from Kubeflow 1.3 to higher.
+Due to the refactoring of `OpenDataology/manifests` repository, the way we depend on `OpenDataology/gcp-blueprints` has changed drastically.
+This section suits for upgrading from OpenDataology 1.3 to higher.

 1. The instructions below assume that your current working directory is